JLSecOps/JLcyberfortress/scripts/README.md

 ## Tools and Techniques
 - **Python**: For writing automation scripts.
 - **Bash**: For command-line log parsing and scripting.
-- **SQL**: For detecting injection vulnerabilities in database queries.
+- **SQL**: This detects injection vulnerabilities in database queries.

 ## Outcomes
 - Automated log analysis to detect failed login attempts.